Kent teachers strike on the first day of school

 “It feels like a real slap in the face,” said Thorton, who said the school is bursting at the seams, enrollment-wise.
 According to state figures, Kent-Meridian’s enrollment grew by about 7% between 2019-20 and 2021-22, although the district’s overall enrollment is down slightly during that same time period.

-Kent Education Association (KEA) members voted overwhelmingly Monday night to go on strike if union leadership couldn’t come to an agreement with the school district by Wednesday.
+Kent Education Association members voted overwhelmingly Monday night to go on strike if union leadership couldn’t come to an agreement with the school district by Wednesday.
 They said the district was unwilling to bargain earlier in the spring, when KEA was prepared to do so.

 In a statement released Wednesday, the district said it is “deeply committed to recruiting and retaining a high-quality workforce that serves to equip every student to be globally competitive in college, careers, and in life.
 We remain in negotiations with the KEA and remain committed to reaching an agreement and starting school as soon as possible.”

-The union is negotiating for more pay, manageable class sizes, and manageable case loads for staff working with English learners and students in special education, as well as more mental health support for students.
+The union is negotiating for more pay, manageable class sizes, and manageable caseloads for staff working with English learners and students in special education, as well as more mental health support for students.

 About 25% to 30% of students at Kent-Meridian are English learners and need individual supports because they’re coming in with different levels of schooling, said Chris Juergens, a teacher in the dual language program.
 “It’s important to have low student-to-teacher ratios, he said.